Meet the Coordinators

 Ahoy!
 I’m so jazzed that you have landed yourself here and that we at AESOP are in charge of introducing you to Bates and the great State o’ Maine!
 Whether you realize it or not, it’s almost like you just won the lotto for four years straight.

-Anyways, my name is Josh and I am Allie’s partner in crime as AESOP Head Coordinator for 2013.
+Anyways, my name is Josh and I am Allie’s partner in crime as AESOP Head Coordinators for 2013.
 She’s given you my basic AESOP narrative, but the long and the short of it is just that AESOP is the best around, and we all love being apart of this unique program and this legacy.
 You should be too.

-But about myself… I’m a junior studying geology here at Bates.
+But about myself… I’m a senior studying geology here at Bates.
 When not out in the field, I enjoy honing my skills that I inherited as a native Mainer, which include hiking, backpacking, canoeing, snowboarding, ice skating and just plain old adventuring with the Outing Club.
 This past summer, I spent an insane two months trekking through and learning about southern Greenland (pictured above) for a Bates-sponsored Otis Fellowship.
 As a part of my off-campus study with Sea Education Association this semester, I am about to spend the next six-weeks aboard the 134′ sailing vessel the Robert C. Seamans conducting oceanographic research and learning how to sail a traditional tall ship (code words for becoming a pirate).

 If everything goes accordingly and I don’t get marooned on a small island in the equatorial Pacific, I will be back just in time for all the preparation that goes into making the 48 best outdoor orientation trips around!
 So, if you are in the area at all this summer, let me know!
 I’ll be spending my time in between the office and the White Mountains for AESOP and thesis research.
 I can’t wait to meet everyone, and hope you have a great summer.
 We’ll be waiting for you come August!